heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 _Returns_

-The next UTC seconds timestamp that matches the given CRON expression, and is immediately after the given timestamp.
+The next UTC seconds timestamp (number) that matches the given CRON expression, and is immediately after the given timestamp.

 _Example_